segrelabgenomics/QTLEnrich/src/README.md

 	* ``--identify_significant_cutoff``: Enrichment p-value cutoff for significant tissues (e.g. Enrichemnt P<0.001).
 If not indicated, default is Bonferroni cutoff (default: 0.05/number of tissues in QTLEnrich output file).

-* ``--identify_number_significant_tissues``: If user wants to plot a susbset of top ranked tissues, ranked based on their adjusted fold-enrichment, e.g. first 10 tissues.
+* ``--identify_number_significant_tissues``: If user wants to plot a subset of top ranked tissues, ranked based on their adjusted fold-enrichment, e.g. first 10 tissues.

 * ``--remove_subset_tissues``: To exclude specific tissues, include text file with list of tissues to exclude.
 This file is comprised of one column with header 'Tissue (QTL)' and tissue names should match input QTL files.
 Official GTEx tissue names are listed in: "../data/GTEx\_Tissue\_Names.txt".